Santappu/Santhosh/README.md

 # Frontend Developer Portfolio

-A modern, responsive, and accessible portfolio website built with React, TypeScript, and Redis.
+A modern, responsive, and accessible portfolio website built with React, TypeScript, and EmailJS.
 This portfolio showcases 12+ years of frontend development experience with a focus on web accessibility and performance.

 ## 🚀 Features